bhagyagangji/sample-repo/README.md

 # sample-repo
 This is sample repo
 <br>
-Author : Bhagya Sri G
+Author : Bhagya Sri Gangji